Lamar Odom Speaks Out About The Lasting Damage Caused From His Overdose

 — HOT 107.1 Memphis (@HOT1071) May 4, 2019

 Odom has been candid about a lot of things lately — including his marriage to Khloé.
-In an interview with People on Wednesday, he said he regretted how he treated her.
+In an interview with People on Wednesday, he said that he regretted how he had treated her.
 He told the outlet that he wished he could have been more of man, but his numerous affairs and addictions got the better of him.

-The couple separated, but remained close, as evidenced when Khloé went to be with him in the hospital.
-The former basketball star reportedly said that he realized that Khloé’s love must have been unconditional because that would be the only way to explain how she went to be by his side after all that he had put her through.
+The couple separated, but remained close.
+The former basketball star reportedly said that he realized that Khloé’s love must have been unconditional, because that would be the only way to explain how she went to be by his side after all that he had put her through.

-Odom’s book will be available on May 28, but can be pre-ordered through Amazon.
+Odom’s book will be available on May 28, and can be pre-ordered through Amazon.